 - Stalking the person protected in the order, and

 A Protective Order can order someone to move out of their own home.
 It can order them to pay certain bills and pay child and/or spousal support.
 Additionally, it can require that the abuser successfully complete a state-approved batterer intervention and prevention program.
 To learn more, see Title 4, Chapter 85 of the Texas Family Code.

 “How long does a Protective Order last?”
 It depends on the type of Protective Order.
 A Temporary Ex Parte order for example, can last a maximum of 20 days, whereas a Final Protective Order can last up to two years.

 It is against the law to violate the terms in a Protective Order.
 If a term is violated, the victim can call 911 and the abuser can be arrested, fined, and jailed.
-If you are accused of family violence in the Greater Fort Worth Area, contact The Alband Law Firm to explore your legal defenses for free.
+If you are accused of family violence in the Greater Tarrant County Area, contact Alband, Lane & Balderama to explore your legal defenses for free.